matter-labs/zinc/zinc-book/src/07-smart-contracts/01-storage-and-methods.md

 }
 ```

-The public (`pub`) fields are visible when querying the contract storage state,
-whereas the private fields are internal and cannot be seen.

 Each smart contract instance gets its own storage, which is written to the
-database by the Zinc Zandbox server.
+persistent databases by the Zinc Zandbox server.

 ## Public methods